oonamo/HaCK-2025/CAD/Tie/README.md

-This folder contains all of the CAD files for the tie
+This folder contains all of the CAD files for the tie (solidworks, dxf, and stl)